gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 could be biased because of ignoring particular types of subjects.
 We don't have particular statistical tools to easily handle this problem but every researcher should worry about non-response when selected subjects do not respond at all or fail to answer some questions.
 When the missing values are systematic in some fashion and not just missing randomly (missing randomly might be thought of as caused by "demonic intrusion" [@Hurlbert1984] that can't be easily explained or related to the types of responses), then we worry about ***non-response bias*** that is systematically biasing our results because of the missing responses. \index{demonic intrusion} \index{non-response bias} This also ties back into our discussion of who was sampled.
 We need to think carefully about who was part of the sample but refused to participate and how that might impact our inferences.
 And whether we can even address the research question of interest based on what was measured given those that refused/failed to respond.
 For example, suppose we are studying river flows and are interested in the height of a river.
-Missingness in these responses could arise because a battery fails or the data logger "crashes" (not related to the responses and so not definitely problematic) or because of something about the measurements to be taken that causes the missingness (suppose the gage can only can measure up to three feet deep and the river is running at four feet deep during a flood).
-Those are two very different reasons to fail to observe the river height and the second one clearly leads to bias in estimating mean river height because of what can not be observed.
-In Chapter \@ref(chapter5), we introduce the ``tableplot`` as another tool to visualize data that can also show missing data patterns to help you think about these sorts of issues further.
+Missingness in these responses could arise because a battery fails or the data logger "crashes" (not related to the responses and so not definitely problematic) or because of something about the measurements to be taken that causes the missingness (suppose the gage can only can measure between one and three feet deep and the river is running at four feet deep during a flood or below 1 foot during a drought).
+The first machine failures are very different from the height-based missing responses; the height-based missingness clearly leads to bias in estimating mean river height because of what can not be observed.
+In Chapter \@ref(chapter5), we introduce the ``tableplot`` as another tool to visualize data that can also show missing data patterns to help you think about these sorts of issues further^[Correctly accounting for these missing data is a complex topic and you should not always engage ``drop_na()``, but the first step to handling missing data issues is to find out (1) if you have an issue, (2) how prevalent it is, and (3) whether it is systematic in any way -- in other words (and to date myself), "knowing is half the battle" with missing data.
+Consult a statistician or take more advanced statistics courses to explore this challenging topic further.].
+If you delete observations and the missing data are not random/non-systematic, your scope of inference is restricted to just those subjects that provided responses and were analyzed.
+If the missingness is random and not related to aspects of the measurements taken, then some missingness can be tolerated and still retain some comfort that inferences can be extended to the population a random sample of subjects was taken from.

 \indent Ignoring this potential for bias in the results for the moment, we are first interested in whether buying